h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 <img src="/Curriculum/Module%2014%20-%20Cryptography/resources/images/Plain.png" alt="image" width="100" height="auto"/> <img src="/Curriculum/Module%2014%20-%20Cryptography/resources/images/ECB.png" alt="image" width="100" height="auto"/> <img src="/Curriculum/Module%2014%20-%20Cryptography/resources/images/Secure.png" alt="image" width="100" height="auto"/>

-It is okay to use CBC for data encryption; However, it is discouraged to be used for larger amounts of data, as the encryption pattern starts repeating after a high number of blocks.
+It is okay to use CBC for data encryption; However, it is discouraged to be used for larger amounts of data, as the encryption pattern starts repeating after a high number of blocks (in fact, 2^(n/2).

 ## Asymmetric Cryptography